-- We did not issue any equity grants to our named executive officers.
-This is consistent with our practice of not issuing annual grants.
-The last four grants issued to our named executive officers were as follows; - May 11, 2010 vesting dates of December 31, 2011, 2012, 2013 and 2014 - January 3, 2008 vesting date of December 31, 2010 - May 26, 2005 Grants terminated prior to vesting due to performance target not being met. - May 3, 2000 vesting dates of December 31, 2006, 2007, 2008 and 2009. - Consistent with our practice of issuing periodic grants, we will not issue any grants to our executive officers in 2012. - We maintained our NVR stock holding requirements for our named executive officers, under which they must acquire and hold NVR shares with a total fair market value ranging from four to eight times their annual base salaries.
+- Except for grants related to promotions, we did not issue any equity awards to our named executive officers in 2012.
+This is consistent with our practice of not issuing annual equity awards.
+The last award issued to our named executive officers under our on-going long term incentive plan was on May 11, 2010, with vesting dates of December 31, 2011, 2012, 2013 and 2014. - We did not change our philosophy of placing the majority of the named executive officers' total compensation at risk in the form of equity. - We maintained our Common Stock ownership requirements for our named executive officers, under which they must acquire and hold Common Stock with a total fair market value ranging from four to eight times their annual base salaries, depending on position.